JuliusHuizing/BigDataProject/README.md

 # ProML

 <p align="center">
-  ProML is a protocol-oriented machine learning pipeline designed to be reusable and extendable for various Big Data classification tasks.
+  ProML is a protocol-oriented machine learning pipeline designed to be reusable and extendable for various Big, or small, data inference tasks.
 </p>

 ## 📋 **Overview**
 Through a [protocol-driven design](https://scotteg.github.io/protocol-oriented-programming), ProML defines the blueprint for a full machine learning pipeline from data collection to inference.
 Out of the box, ProML implements a binary classification task of predicting whether a product review is useful or not through supervised learning on locally stored *.csv* files using [Pyspark](https://spark.apache.org/docs/latest/api/python/index.html).
 However, because of its modular and protocol-driven design, ProML can easily be adapted or extended to facilitate other inference tasks, schema changes, or even completely different kinds of data sources or frameworks like [DuckDB](https://duckdb.org).

+ProML tries to abstract away as much of the implementation details as possible by boiling down the machine learning pipeline to the fundamental stages of *data collection*, *data preprocessing*, *model training*, and *model inference*.
+Users can easily adapt or extend any of these stages by changing configuration files and without changing any source code.

+However, for users that want add new functionality, ProML also makes it easy to create new pipeline modules through the use of predefined protocols and factory methods.
+By ensuring new modules conform to predefined protocols, ProML can immedeatly use these new modules inside the train and inference workflows without the user needing to alter any exisiting code.

 ## ✅ **Features**
 - ### 🔄 *Protocol-driven design*